-- · Before the drive is energized, make sure that: - all foreign objects are removed from the drive, - all internal and external covers are securely fastened and all doors are closed, locked and / or bolted, - the manual release of the safety switches is in the locked position. - Before starting to work on the drive, make sure that: - the main and auxiliary power supply to the drive is switched off, locked out, and tagged out - the drive is dead, - safety ground connections are in place, - appropriate personal protective equipment is provided and used when required, - everyone involved is informed. - When working near the running drive, wear protective earmuffs. - Before work is carried out simultaneously on the drive and on other drive system equipment, make sure that: - the relevant safety codes and standards are observed, - all energy sources of the equipment are turned off, - lockout and tagout devices are in place, - barriers and appropriate covers are used on equipment which is still live, - everyone involved is informed. - In case of fire in the drive room: - Observe the established rules and regulations for fire protection.

-Only firemen with appropriate protective equipment are allowed to enter the drive room.
+- Before the drive is energized, make sure that: - all foreign objects are removed from the drive, - all internal and external covers are securely fastened and all doors are closed, locked and / or bolted. - Before starting to work on the drive, make sure that: - the main and auxiliary power supply to the drive is switched off, locked out, and tagged out, - the drive is dead, - safety ground connections are in place, - appropriate personal protective equipment is provided and used when required, - everyone involved is informed. - When working near the running drive, wear protective earmuffs. - Before work is carried out simultaneously on the drive and on other drive system equipment, make sure that: - the relevant safety codes and standards are observed, - all energy sources of the equipment are turned off, - lockout and tagout devices are in place, - barriers and appropriate covers are used on equipment which is still live, - everyone involved is informed. - In case of fire in the drive room: - Observe the established rules and regulations for fire protection. - Only firemen with appropriate protective equipment are allowed to enter the drive room.